 A girl in the city type of movie with great acting by Mithila Palkar, Abhay Deol and Vijay Raaz who is also having a great year with all of his roles.

 Sometimes slightly annoying given the unrealistic ignorance of a small-town girl in the city (like when she can’t find her car, no spoilers though) it’s a cute film and I”m sure people under 30 will find it quite amusing.

 Starring Abhay Deol, Mithila Palkar and Vijay Raaz.

-Saw this one in theaters and really enjoyed it.
+Saw this Bollywood film about wrestling theaters and really enjoyed it.